 Volunteering and Internships

 Nothing beats having experience under your belt.
 The good news is that there are plenty of ways to gain this experience, even if you’re new to the cannabis industry.
 If you’re finding it hard to get someone to hire you for a paid role because of a lack of experience, search for an internship or a volunteer position instead.

 Smaller companies and nonprofits are often underfunded and rely on volunteers and unpaid interns to get things done.
 If you’re not in dire financial need, this is a great route to get you where you want to be.

 However, searching for a paid internship or entry-level job might be the best place to start if you need immediate income.
 The goal here is to build your experience.
 Whether volunteering in the role you want to jump in or getting an entry-level position and moving up, it all amounts to molding the resume you wish to present to your future employers.

 The Future of Women in the Cannabis Industry

 The cannabis industry continues to expand rapidly, and this will continue to create new jobs.
-If you’re thinking about getting into the industry, now is the time.
+If you’re considering getting into the industry, now is the time.
 Entering the cannabis industry while it is still in its earliest years will provide a solid footing to grow your career over time.

 So far, the cannabis industry has been a thriving place for motivated women, so don’t doubt yourself even with a lack of experience.
 The industry is new, so few people can say they have five years, let alone a decade or more of experience.
 Now is the time to build your career in cannabis and grow with the fledgling industry.

-Leafwell’s virtual clinic is open, and our doctors, many women, are here to meet with you.
+Leafwell’s virtual clinic is open, and our many women doctors are here to meet with you.
 Reach out today and get started on your application for a medical marijuana card.